 Info for Students: Criminal Justice Major | Criminal Justice Minor | Course Descriptions(PDF) | Internship Information | Transfer Students | Advising | CRMJ Advising | Fall 2013 Courses | Winterim/Spring 2014 Courses | Summer 2014 Courses | Faculty and Staff | News | Faculty News | Links | SOLAR | D2L | RangerMail |

-Our next mandatory CRMJ Advising Session for Spring 2013 is scheduled for Wednesday, November 7, 2012 at 12 noon and another session will be scheduled on the same day at 5 pm.
-Locations to be announced.
+Our next mandatory CRMJ Advising Session for Fall 2014 is scheduled for Monday, April 7, 2014 at 12 noon (location to be announced).
 Additional mandatory advising sessions to be announced.